DrGER2/MMI3G-Navdb-Unblocker/README.md

 Patch MMI3G/3GP systems to unblock access to an updated navigation database.

 As delivered from the factory, MMI 3G (High) and Plus systems navigation databases are activated with an FSC file stored in /mnt/efs-persist/FSC.
-When an end-user updates the navigation database without completing the SVM process with ODIS, further access to the navigation database will be blocked by the system.
-A work-around to unblock access to the navigation database following an update is to terminate system process vdev-logvolmgr shortly after it starts and creates regular file /mnt/lvm/acios_db.ini in the QNX filesystem, as described by Keldo in early 2014.
+When an end-user updates the navigation database without first completing the SVM Activation process with ODIS, further access to the navigation database will be blocked by the system.
+A work-around to unblock access to the navigation database following an update is to disable the normal activation process by terminating system process vdev-logvolmgr shortly after it starts and creates regular file /mnt/lvm/acios_db.ini in the QNX filesystem, as described by Keldo in early 2014.

 A common approach used by so-called "activator" SD card scripts is to start a background sub-shell at system startup that waits for the appearance of regular file /mnt/lvm/acios_db.ini and terminates process vdev-logvolmgr after a brief wait.
 The shell commands for the background